vikeshpandey/vikeshpandey.github.io/_posts/micro-services/2018-10-27-anti-patterns-part-2.md

  Answering these questions can help you match up your business needs and goals with the advantages and disadvantages of micro-services to determine if it is truly the right fit for your situation.

+ If you want to learn more about micro-services anti-patterns, you may read this [book](https://www.oreilly.com/library/view/microservices-antipatterns-and/9781492042716/){:target="_blank"}

+ If you have any questions or feedback, please put your thoughts in the comments section below.

+  Happy learning !!